psy0rz/alpinebox/README.md

 #### Method 2 (hetzner vkvm):

-This starts your harddisks as a qemu VM, which vnc access.
+This starts your harddisks as a qemu VM, with vnc access.
 Much nicer for testing/fixing stuff.

  * Start the server in vkvm mode.
  * Login to the ssh resque environment on port 47772 (login as root and with the password hetzner gave you in their control panel)